 Barris's research reveals that this bloodiest of WWII battles was shouldered largely by military medics.
 Like his father, Alex, medics in combat evacuated the wounded on foot, scrounged medical supplies where there were seemed to be none, and dodged snipers and booby traps on the most frigid and desolate battlefields of Europe.
 While retracing his father's wartime experience, the author weaves into his narrative stories about the life-and-death struggles of military medical personnel during a century of service.

 In this unique front-line recounting of the experiences of stretcher bearers, medical corpsmen, nurses, surgeons, orderlies, dentists and ambulance drivers, Barris explores the evolution of battlefield medicine at such historic engagements as Fredericksburg, Batoche, the Ypres Salient, the Somme, Vimy, Singapore, Dieppe, Normandy, Falaise, Bastogne, Korea, Iraq and Afghanistan.
 Barris's sources reveal—like never before — why men and women sporting the red cross on their helmets or sleeves didn't flee to safety but chose instead to rush to assist.
 (From HarperCollins Canada)

-Rush to Danger is on the 2020 RBC Taylor Prize longlist.
-The shortlist will be revealed Jan.
-8, 2020.
+Rush to Danger was on the 2020 RBC Taylor Prize longlist.

 From the book